Boxing For Kids – Is It Safe?

 Parents should also be reminded that sparring isn’t fighting.
 The objective of sparring is to practice new techniques and styles on a moving target.
 Power is reduced to around 50%, and when combined with the protective equipment worn, sparring rarely results in injuries.

-However, if you would still rather your child not take part in sparring, write it into the ground rules.
+However, if you would still rather your child not participate in sparring, write it into the ground rules.

-There is no doubt that boxing has an aggressive nature – it has its roots in fighting after all.
-However, regularly practicing what could be viewed as violent behaviour is not the primary concern of parents who, understandably, are more worried about the links to brain function deterioration.
+Boxing can be aggressive – it has its roots in fighting, after all.
+However, regularly practicing what could be viewed as violent behavior is not the primary concern of parents who, understandably, are more worried about the links to brain function deterioration.

-Although evidence linking boxing to brain damage exists, the boxing community (me included) still believe the rewards far exceed the risks.
+Although evidence linking boxing to brain damage exists, the boxing community (me included) still believes the rewards far exceed the risks.

-Everything in life is risk and reward, and there is risk inherent in all sports.
+Everything in life is risk and reward, and risk is inherent in all sports.
 While boxing does lie further up the risk scale, I believe the sense of accomplishment and the overall feeling of satisfaction and self-worth make this risk worth taking on.

-You may not feel the same, but if you have a kid that is determined to box, you may not have a choice.
+You may not feel the same, but if you have a kid who is determined to box, you may not have a choice.

 Pin It on Pinterest